JOURNAL

 No one can fix it; no one can make it all better,

-I am alone again to trust in God, weak as I am and humbled.
+I am again alone to trust in God, weak as I am and humbled.

 I ask myself how much more can I take and the answer is the same,